Fujiyamashita Station

 Fujiyamashita Station (富士山下駅, Fujiyama-shita-eki) is a passenger railway station in the city of Kiryū, Gunma, Japan, operated by the private railway operator Jōmō Electric Railway Company.
 Travelers looking for Mount Fuji should be careful not to mistakenly come to this station.
 Fujiyamashita Station is around 200 km and two prefectures away from Japan's most famous mountain.
 The name means "The bottom of Fuji Mountain" and when written in kanji characters is identical to Mount Fuji, but does not have any relation to the popular tourist destination.

 Lines

 Fujiyamashita Station is a station on the Jōmō Line, and is located 23.7 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 Fujiyamashita Station consists of one side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Fujiyamashita Station was opened on November 10, 1928.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 85 passengers daily (boarding passengers only).